rnplay/rnplay-native-deprecated/README.md

 ## React Native Playground Runner

-iOS app for running React Native apps from the [React Native Playground](http://rnplay.org).
+Native app for iOS (and soon, Android), for running React Native apps from the [React Native Playground](http://rnplay.org).
 This is also the app that powers the in-browser simulators on the site.